root-project/web/manual/trees/index.md

 ROOT provides the {% include ref class="TTree" %} and the {% include ref class="TNtuple" %} class to store large quantities of same-class objects.
 They are optimized to reduce disk space and enhance access speed.

 A tree consists of a list of independent columns, called branches.
-The {% include ref class="TBranch" %}class represents a branch.
+The {% include ref class="TBranch" %} class represents a branch.
 A branch can contain all kind of data, such as objects or arrays in addition to all the simple types.

 A {% include ref class="TNtuple" %} is a {% include ref class="TTree" %}, which is limited to contain only floating-point numbers.